Skip to main content

 Beware.
 The spare parts may be your own…

-While it does stick to typical slasher structure and convention, Wreckage goes a little way to redeem itself with a few neat twists that throw various spanners in the works resulting in a few unexpected moments and surprises.
+While it does stick to typical slasher structure and convention, Wreckage goes a little way to redeem itself with a few neat twists resulting in a several unexpected moments and surprises.
 They’re few and far between though.
 When his fiancée Kate (Cameron Richardson) is accidentally shot by Rick (Aaron Paul), Jared (Mike Erwin) runs into town for help.
 When he returns, his friends are missing and the typically ineffectual police are little help.
 Whilst searching the yard, they make the same dumb-ass mistakes made by their bygone slasher peers.
-They spilt up, investigate strange noises, don’t have phone signal, don’t call for back-up, they leave victims' bodies to come back for them later only for the body to be gone again and the like.
+They spilt up, investigate strange noises, don’t have phone signal, don’t call for back-up, they leave victims' bodies to come back for them later only for the body to be gone again, and so on and so forth.

-By no means a bad film, Wreckage just isn’t a very compelling one.
+While competently made, Wreckage just isn’t very compelling.
 The script is rudimentary and the direction uninspired.
 There are a couple of atmospheric shots of Jared running for town through the fog-sodden forest and along the deserted highway at night, but aside from providing moodily lit respite from the main action, they don’t really enhance it.
 The leads’ performances are all sturdy enough, but their characters aren’t in the least bit interesting, nor do they give us any reason to care about them.
 A bizarre turn from Monsters star Scoot McNairy as the redneck owner of the yard fails to aid proceedings; his wacky-eyed ramblings annoy more than entertain.
 Where Wreckage does succeed is in how it throws us off the scent of the identity of the killer and keeps us guessing.
 We know of course he is linked to the prologue, but we don’t know how.
 There are a fair few suspects and red herrings, and it all ties together quite well by the conclusion.
 It’s just a shame that the journey there was so lacking in suspense and originality.

 Wreckage (cert.
 15) will be released on DVD (£12.99) by Chelsea Films on 22nd August 2011.